baylorjep/is693r-dagster-dbt-demo/README.md

 | **SCD Type 2** | dbt snapshots | Delta Lake merge operations |
 | **Partitioning** | Not implemented locally | Date-based partitions in Synapse |

-#### Scaling Considerations
+#### How This Would Translate to Azure

-This local demo uses DuckDB for simplicity, but the patterns translate directly to cloud:
+This local demo uses DuckDB for simplicity, but the patterns translate directly to Azure:

 ```python
 # Local (this demo)